pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 # The Arts
 * What's the Coolest Thing You've Ever Seen in a Museum?
-* What Are the Most Memorable Works of Visual Art You Have Seen?
+* What are the most memorable works of visual art you have seen?
 * What Are Your Favorite Works of Art?
 * How Important Is Arts Education?
 * What has arts education done for you?

 # Small Talk
-* How was the weekend?
+* How was your weekend?
 * What is the weather forecast for this weekend?
 * What are your plans for the weekend?

 # Language & Speech
 * What words do you hate?
-* What Words or Phrases Do You Think Are Overused?
+* What words or phrases do you think are overused?
 * How Much Slang Do You Use?
 What Are Your Favorite Words?
 * What Current Slang Words and Expressions Do You Think Will Endure?
 * Why Do So Many People Say 'Like' and 'Totally' All the Time?
 * Do You Say 'Kind of, Sort of' More Than You Realize?
 * How Much Do You Curse?
 * How Good Are You at Coming Up With Witty Comebacks?
-* When Did You Last Have a Great Conversation?
+* When did you last have a great conversation?
 * How Often Do You Have 'Deep Discussions'?
 * Do You Wish Your Conversations Were Less Small Talk and More 'Big Talk'?
 * When Do You Choose Making a Phone Call Over Sending a Text?
-* How Much Information Is 'Too Much Information'?
+* How much information Is 'Too Much Information'?
 * Do You Sometimes 'Hide' Behind Irony?
-* How Good Is Your Grammar?
+* How good is your grammar?
 * Do You Speak a Second, or Third, Language?
 * When Do You Remember Learning a New Word?
 * What Does Your Body Language Communicate?